run-house/runhouse/docs/tutorials/api-envs.rst

             secrets=["aws"],
     )

-If no environment name is provided, it defaults to ``"base_env"``, which corresponds to the base, catch-all environment on the cluster.
-If multiple “base_env” environments are sent to a cluster, the dependencies and variables will continue to be synced on top of the existing base environment.
+If no environment name is provided, when the environment is sent to a cluster, the dependencies and variables of the environment will be installed and synced on top of the cluster's default env.
+However, Without a name, the env resource itself can not be accessed and does not live in the cluster's object store.

 Conda Envs
 ~~~~~~~~~~